 Let us know what you think!

-We appreciate hearing your thoughts, questions, and ideas about “How to Use Your Surface PC as a Portable Display”.
+We appreciate hearing your thoughts, questions, and ideas about “How to Use Your Surface Pro as a Second Monitor”.

 Im deciding to buy a tablet rn and seeing this article made me wonder if connecting a Surface Pro to my workshop desktop or gaming laptop could work as an additional pen display (like a Wacom Critiq?) it doesnt have thunderbolt or LTE support but the idea of a Critiq 2+1 in 1 would be irresistible!